3 ‘symple’ strategies to keep you on track

 - Cold water is ditched for a hot drink to warm us up.
 Adding milky drinks to your daily routine adds a lot of calories and fat to your daily calorie intake.

 Don’t let winter wreak havoc with your waistline.
-Here’s my 3 simple strategies to help you stay on track:
+Here are my 3 simple strategies to help you stay on track:

 - Plan ahead for lunches – cook extra at night and take leftovers to heat up for lunch or cook a batch of soup and freeze in portion sizes.